CommonChem/CommonChem/README.md

 ## Implementations

-TODO: MIT-licensed reference implementations in C++ for RDKit and Open Babel
+- RDKit has beta support as of the 2018.03.1 release.
+Find it under [MolInterchange](https://github.com/rdkit/rdkit/tree/master/Code/GraphMol/MolInterchange).
+- Open Babel support is planned.